mattbrailsford/umbraco-authu/README.md

 The `OAuth` attribute has a single optional parameter, `Realm`, which allows you to define which realm this controller is associated with.
 If a realm is configured, only access tokens that were generated from the associated endpoint will be valid.

 ### Accessing Protected Actions
-To access a protected action, an `Authorization` header should be added to the request with a value of `Bearer {access_token}` were `{access_token}` is the value of the access token requested from the authentication endpoint.
+To access a protected action, an `Authorization` header should be added to the request with a value of `Bearer {access_token}` where `{access_token}` is the value of the access token requested from the authentication endpoint.

 Example: